abhi0395/qsoabsfind/README.md

 --------

 If you use this code in your analysis, please cite [Anand, Nelson & Kauffmann 2021](https://arxiv.org/abs/2103.15842) and [Anand et al. 2025](https://arxiv.org/abs/2504.20299).
 The BibTeX entries for these papers can be found [here (2021 paper)](https://ui.adsabs.harvard.edu/abs/2021MNRAS.504...65A/exportcitation) and [here (2025 paper)](https://ui.adsabs.harvard.edu/abs/2025arXiv250420299A/exportcitation).

+If you use this **codebase**, please also cite the associated [Zenodo record](https://zenodo.org/records/15685771).
+Additionally, consider starring the repository if you find it useful or use it in your work.

 License
 -------